-This applies to all pupils, including those who do not have an individual health care plan.
+This applies to all young learners, including those who do not have an individual health care plan.

-Medicines will be safely stored in the locked medical cupboard in the ground floor Treatment Room (G07), which adjoins the school Office (G08).
+Medicines will be safely stored in the locked medical cupboard in the ground floor medical room which adjoins the school Office.

 A written record will be kept by the Office Staff and stored in the medical file in the office.
 This will include.